This post was originally posted on June 25, 2014. The recipe was updated to a more consistent method on May 5, 2022.

 Photography is not something I talk about a lot on the blog.
 I guess I just take it for granted, but it’s such an important part of a food blog.
 Photography is what people see first.
 The pictures have the important job of drawing people into a post which is not something that even a flashy recipe title can do.
 It also gives people an expectation about what the recipe will look like when they cook it at home.
 So, it really is an important part.
 The photograph, in many cases, is just as important as the recipe.
 And honestly, my images haven’t always been pretty like these of this delicious freezer jam.
 In fact, some of them have been downright ugly.
 Check out this comparison image of my Slow Cooker Chicken and Dumplings.
 I recently re-shot the images and when I decided to show them both to y’all, I realized that I took these two pictures almost exactly two years apart.
 Look how much things have changed in 730 days!

 Now, I’ll be the first to tell you that I am no expert.
 When it comes to food photography, I am self-taught.
 Despite a black and white photography class in college where I developed my own film and a short stint where I pretended to be a portrait photographer, my experience has been limited.
 But I love food photography.
 It’s nice to shoot things that (normally) don’t move and don’t even get me started on food styling.
 That’s another thing that I’ve grown to love.
 To me photos should be natural, beautiful, and mouth-watering.
 The styling should also be natural.
 You won’t find me using any fancy styling tricks when I shoot my food (or when we shot the images for the book).
 Everything is the real food that I cooked myself.
-I want your dish to turn out and look as closely to mine as possible, so I don’t use any of those tricks like using mashed potatoes for ice cream or putting lipstick on strawberries to make them look brighter.
+I want your dish to turn out and look as close to mine as possible, so I don’t use any of those tricks like using mashed potatoes for ice cream or putting lipstick on strawberries to make them look brighter.
 My food is the real deal.

 So, what got me started on this tangent about photography and styling?
 These beautiful images of this freezer jam.
 Now, my mama taught me not to brag, but dang aren’t these images pretty?
 I just love how they turned out and couldn’t pick which ones to use, so I’ve got 5 or 6 here that I just had to include. 🙂

-- 2½ pounds fresh, ripe peaches
+- 2 pounds fresh, ripe peaches

-- 2 tablespoons lemon juice
+- 2 tablespoons fresh lemon juice

-- 1½ cups sugar
+- 4 1/2 cups white sugar

 - Pour the puree into a large bowl and add the lemon juice and stir well.
+Add the sugar and stir until dissolved.
+Let stand 10 minutes, stirring occasionally.

-- Add the sugar and stir until dissolved.
-Gradually add the pectin to prevent lumps and stir very, very well.
-(I like using a whisk here for this part.)
-Spoon the jam into clean jars with tight fitting lids ensuring you leave about ½ inch of space at the top of the jar to allow for expansion in the freezer.
-Allow the jars to sit a room temperature for 30 to 45 minutes to set.
+- Spoon the jam into 6 clean pint-size freezer-safe jars or containers with tight fitting lids ensuring you leave about 1/2 inch of space at the top of the jar to allow for expansion in the freezer.
+Loosely cover the jars.
+Allow them to sit at room temperature for 24 hours to set.
+Seal tight.
 Store the jam in the refrigerator or the freezer.
 The jam will last in the refrigerator for 3 to 4 weeks and in the freezer for about a year.